BTV/LFK

 RVA/BTV

-eric is a queer, inderdisciplinary designer and fiber artist.
-They are particularly interested in the memory of materials and how textiles can be utilized as archives for stories and histories.
-With a deep focus on the making process, eric creates objects meant to be used, loved, destroyed, and mended.
+Eric is a queer, inderdisciplinary designer and fiber artist.
+They are particularly interested in the memory of materials and how textiles can be utilized as record keeping devices.
+With a deep focus on the making process, Eric creates objects meant to be used, loved, destroyed, and mended.

 ︎︎︎ Email